 For exchange students and trainees, HOAS provides furnished flats.
 This service is tailor-made to ensure that there are furnished apartments available for exchange students who stay in the region only for one term or one academic year.
 In the Helsinki region, the rental level is high and it is difficult to find affordable furnished flats for this kind of short term needs.

 The amount of the HOAS apartments for exchange students in Helsinki area is not sufficient for all exchange students.
 There are around 850 HOAS apartments reserved for exchange students in the region.
 Around 60 % of the exchange students of the region live in these apartments.
 Especially in the beginning of the autumn term, in September, HOAS cannot offer housing for all applicants.
-If you receive a housing offer, we strongly advice you to take it - You will get only one housing offer from HOAS!
-Please notice that if you do get an apartment from HOAS you cannot move into it before mid-August (for the autumn semester) so plan your arrival accordingly (it is strongly recommended to follow the suggested arrival days).
+If you receive a housing offer, we strongly advise you to take it - You will get only one housing offer from HOAS!
+Please notice that if you do get an apartment from HOAS you cannot move into it before mid-August (for the autumn semester) so plan your arrival accordingly.

-For degree seeking students (studying at Laurea for a full dgree) HOAS offers unfurnished housing.
+For degree seeking students (studying at Laurea for a full degree) HOAS offers unfurnished housing.

 It is very important to use the correct form when applying for housing from HOAS, and to fill in the form correctly, as soon as possible after being accepted to study at Laurea.